Sunshine Fest 2025

 Rome Breezeway, 1st floor

-Let’s debrief, exchange business cards, have a chance to further talk with speakers, and build community.
+Let’s debrief, exchange business cards and LinkedIn invites, have a chance to further talk with speakers, and build community.
 Beats Zoom!
 Soft drinks, coffee, tea and snacks (Tuscan charcuterie, Mediterranean mezze, cookies and assorted desserts).